SUBMIT YOUR EOI FOR MIDSUMMA'S 2026 HERO IMAGE

 Proposed designs should consider the need to represent an entire arts festival program and be broad enough to capture the essence of Midsumma’s focus across all art forms, inclusive of diverse communities, and age groups.

-● Diversity & LGBTQIA+ Representation: Midsumma attracts broad attendance across age ranges and demographics, representing inclusion and diversity in all its forms.
-For this reason, we are ideally placed to make the many diverse queer communities in Victoria more visible.
+• Diversity & LGBTQIA+ Representation: Midsumma attracts broad attendance across age ranges and demographics, truly representing inclusion and diversity in all its forms.
+For this reason, we include many diverse queer communities in Victoria and Australia.

-The campaign imagery for Midsumma Festival 2025 will be based on your artwork for the Cover/Poster.
-The Festival is held in summer, and when we pop into the minds of our artists, culture makers, and audiences, we conjure bright imagery.
-Midsumma needs a Poster/Guide cover that reflects our contemporary nature, vibrant imagery and tone without always needing to use confirmative rainbow colours.
+The campaign imagery for Midsumma Festival 2026 will be based on your artwork for the Cover/Poster.
+Midsumma Festival is held in summer, and the festival conjures bright imagery when we pop into the minds of our artists, culture makers and audiences.
+It is important for Midsumma to have a guide cover that reflects our contemporary nature and vibrant imagery and tone (without always needing to use confirmatory rainbow colours)

 The Festival includes multiple events, such as the signature Carnival, Pride March, Victoria's Pride key events, the ‘Midsumma Presents’ program, which features events produced explicitly for the festival, and the ‘Open Access’ program.
 Certain events, like Victoria's Pride, have unique graphic identities that coexist independently yet harmoniously with the festival’s overall identity.